-Craighead County | Lake City, Arkansas | 2020 YBS / Scholarship Committee operation.
+Craighead County | Lake City, Arkansas | 2020 Audit Committee operation.
 Bradley is a graduate of Arkansas State University with a degree in Ag Business.
-He serves on the Board's YBS/Scholarship Committee.
-In addition to the Farm Credit Board of Directors, Bradley also sits on the boards of the Craighead County Farm Bureau, the Craighead County NRCS Board, the Home Oil Company Board, and is a delegate for MFA Oil.
+He serves on the Board's Audit Committee.
+Bradley also sits on the boards of the Craighead County Farm Bureau, the Craighead County NRCS Board, the Home Oil Company Board, and is a delegate for MFA Oil.
 Bradley and his wife Michele are the proud parents of Kate and Miller and the family attends Monette First Baptist Church.
-His current term will expire in February 2024.
+His current term expires 2024.